FELIZ NAVIDAD!

 Village decoration

-Ben & I haven’t had much time to think about gifts but he ended up at a basket store the other day hoping to pick up a nice one I’d spotted as a Christmas gift for me.
+Ben and I haven’t had much time to think about gifts but he ended up at a basket store the other day hoping to pick up a nice one I’d spotted as a Christmas gift for me.
 Problem was I was already there picking it up!
 And then I scurried off (thanks to my neighbor Vidette) to the nearby plant store to secretly buy him 2 crown of thorn plants since we had to leave ours in NC.
-A pair of slippers waits for him somewhere between Laredo, TX & Ajijic.
+A pair of slippers waits for him somewhere between Laredo, TX and Ajijic.
 Things shut down for days around here now so there’s no telling when he’ll see them.
 I’m sure they’ll be welcomed anytime.

 Village Plaza